UWPCE-PythonCert/PythonCertDevel/_sources/modules/Comprehensions.rst.txt

         if something_is_true:
             new_list.append(expression)

-You can do this kind of "filtering" by adding a conditional to the comprehension:
+This kind of "filtering" loop can be achieved by adding a conditional to the comprehension:

 .. code-block:: python

     new_list = [expr for var in a_list if something_is_true]

-This is expressing the "filter" pattern and the "map" pattern at the same time -- one reason I like comprehensions more.
+This is expressing the "filter" pattern and the "map" pattern at the same time -- one reason I like the comprehension sytax so much.

 .. rubric:: Examples: